-The rescue team should make a line, with the tallest member of the team at the front, facing upstream, with a stick/ pole to test the water depth and feel for underwater objects.
+The group should make a line, with the tallest member at the front, facing upstream, with a stick/pole to test the water depth and feel for underwater objects.

 - Keep the line tight and slowly move sideways into the river. - Check for depth and underwater objects. - Be aware of the dangers underfoot. - The bottom of the buoyancy aid is the wade limit.